Nick Bandurak

 Nicholas Kimon Bandurak (born 14 December 1992) is an English field hockey player who plays as a forward for Surbiton Hockey Club and the England and Great Britain national teams.

 Biography

-Bandurak played club hockey in the Men's England Hockey League for Cannock until 2015, when he joined Premier Division club Holcombe.
-While at Cannovk, Bandurak made his England U21 debut when he played in the Hero Hockey Junior World Cup Men 2013 in India.
+Bandurak played club hockey in the Men's England Hockey League for Cannock until 2011.
+He then began studying at the University of Birmingham and subsequently began playing for the University of Birmingham.
+Upon graduating in 2015, Bandurak joined Premier Division club Holcombe.
+While at Cannock, Bandurak made his England U21 debut when he played in the Hero Hockey Junior World Cup Men 2013 in India.

-Bandurak made his senior England debut versus Spain, in the FIH Pro League on 4 February, 2022 and won a bronze medal with England in the Men's tournament at the 2022 Commonwealth Games in Birmingham and participated in the 2023 Men's FIH Hockey World Cup.
+Bandurak made his senior England debut versus Spain, in the FIH Pro League on 4 February 2022 and won a bronze medal with England in the Men's tournament at the 2022 Commonwealth Games in Birmingham and participated in the 2023 Men's FIH Hockey World Cup.

 He won a silver medal with England at the 2023 Men's EuroHockey Championship in Mönchengladbach.

-Bandurak signed for East Grinstead from Holcombe for the 2024–25 season.
-He joined Surbiton for the 2025–26 season.
+After knee surgery and internal disagreements at Holcombe, Bandurak signed for East Grinstead for the 2024–25 season but only managed 2 appearances.
+He subsequently joined defending champions Surbiton for the 2025–26 season and their 25/26 EHL campaign.

+After scoring 18 goals in phase one of the 25/26 season, Bandurak was recalled to the England squad for the first time in 2 years for FIH pro-league Dublin and scored on his return despite a 4-1 loss to Germany.